CiteScore 2016 values are here!

 CiteScore Tracker is updated every month, but the link to the citing documents is generated via a live search which is updated every day.
 You may notice some differences due to the currency of CiteScore Tracker generally being behind the currency of Scopus.com.

-Scopus subscribers can see all documents underlying the numerator and denominator, when clicking through from the CiteScore Tracker link.
-Guest users of Scopus are able to see the most recent 20 documents within this set.
+Scopus subscribers can see all documents underlying the numerator and denominator for both the annual CiteScore values and the CiteScore Tracker.
+Guest users of Scopus are able to see the most recent 20 documents within CiteScore Tracker and all documents when they register for a free in Scopus.

 Scopus uses a different classification system (the All Science Journal Classification, or ASJC) from ones you might be used to.
 The assignment of serial titles to subject classifications is done manually, and a serial title can belong to multiple categories.

-Improvements that you would like to see can be fed back for consideration via Scopus. http://help.elsevier.com/app/ask_scopus/p/8150/.
-Scopus will also ask for feedback on the general structure of the classification in 2017.
+Improvements that you would like to see can be fed back for consideration via Scopus. https://service.elsevier.com/app/answers/detail/a_id/14837/supporthub/scopus/.
+Scopus has already made a number of subject area changes as a result of customer feedback..

 Scopus coverage represents substantial publisher activity from all regions in the world.
 It is the most globally representative commercial abstracting and indexing database available.